vatsalgandhi83/Eventure/README.md

 The application will run on http://localhost:9000.

-- Access the APIs, use Postman.
+- To access the APIs, use Postman. import Eventure.postman_collection.json to postman.